 We later moved to The Neptunian Women's Club, and then to our current location, Rebekah Lodge in 2003.

 Peter moved on to other swing dance activies at the end of 2002.

 Ron Campbell and Giovanni Quintero joined the teaching team at the start of 2003.
-Then Gio moved to Japan with his wife, and I was joined by Ted Stanley in 2014.
+I was joined by Ted Stanley in 2014.

 The years have flown by with these three delightful, talented, and often zany gentlemen of swing.

 How many people have passed through the doors of Lindy By The Sea and the Rhythm Club?